JTPenguin/inline-roll-macro/Interactive Modification System Implemenation Plan.md

     - [ ] 6.1.2.
 In Edit Mode, show interactive wrappers and modifier panel.
     - [ ] 6.1.3.
 In Preview Mode, render output as Foundry would display it, with no interactive controls.

-### 7. Final Output Generation
-- [ ] 7.1. **Generate Clean Output**
-    - [ ] 7.1.1.
-When copying or exporting, strip all interactive markup and output only the final PF2e inline roll syntax and links.

 ---

 **Tip:**